Gas Utilities Must Manage the Transition to a Low-carbon World

 Not too long ago, natural gas was viewed as a relatively clean fuel that would help our society bridge between other more polluting fossil fuels and a future sustainable world based on zero-carbon sources of energy.
 But recent studies have suggested once the full delivery chain including methane emissions by producers and transporters is considered, maybe gas isn’t as clean as we once thought.

-And in regions that have already eliminated coal and fuel oil generation, gas has become the next place to look for reductions in greenhouse gas emissions from the generation and end-use communities.
+And in regions that have already eliminated coal and fuel oil generation, gas has become the next place to look for reductions in greenhouse gas emissions.
 Calls for electrification of loads such as building heating and replacing gas-fired generation with combinations of renewables and storage are growing.
 Given this, how can gas utilities prepare for a future where policymakers may demand fewer gas-based emissions?

 - Eliminate gas leaks: Uncombusted natural gas is a potent source of greenhouse gases.
 Methane, the key ingredient in natural gas, has an impact 34 times greater than CO2 over a 100-year period.
 So gas utilities must do everything possible to demonstrate they are reducing fugitive emissions to the lowest levels possible.
 This includes aggressively eliminating leaks, even those that historically were considered too small to be of concern from a safety or revenue standpoint, and changing maintenance and design practices to eliminate venting of natural gas.
 Utilities may even need to work with producers and upstream pipelines to demonstrate that they too are eliminating fugitive emissions.

-- Add RNG to the fuel mix: Utilities may also work to reduce the carbon content of their fuel streams through introduction of renewable natural gas (RNG) from biofuels or hydrogen.
+- Add cleaner fuels to the natural gas mix: Utilities may also work to reduce the carbon content of their fuel streams through introduction of responsible gas supply or renewable natural gas (RNG).
+Responsible natural gas is gas supply that is certified to have been produced in a manner that limits methane emissions.
+RNG is produced from organic waste by biochemical processes.
 Unfortunately, in the near term, costs and immature technology may limit the amount of low-carbon fuel available.
-Eventually it may make sense for power plants and large industrial loads to be fueled with green hydrogen, but this market will take some time to develop.

-A study recently done for the California Energy Commission by Energy+Environment Economics suggested that even with targeted gas retirements, combined electric and gas bills for remaining gas customers could increase 2.5 times by 2050.
+A study recently done for the California Energy Commission by Energy and Environment Economics suggested that even with targeted gas retirements, combined electric and gas bills for remaining gas customers could increase 2.5 times by 2050.
 Regulatory decisions that would require utility shareholders to bear some of these costs risk the financial viability of gas utilities.

 The study suggests a transition strategy that includes: